Philips TV Blinking Red Light? Fix in Minutes

 4. If the backlight is the only part not working, you will see very faint images on your TV screen.

-If you see faint images, you can be sure that either the backlight inverter or the backlights themselves are the failure point in your TV.
+If you see faint images, you can be sure that either the backlight inverter or the backlights themselves are the failure points in your TV.

 Confirm that the inverter is properly supplying power, then you will need to completely disassemble your TV to access the backlights.